starliz/starliz.github.io/_posts/2017-01-23-h1-xubuntu-live-usb.md

 [liz@localhost hh_linux_basics]$ git push origin master
 ````

 Initially it was just html file in git repo, then I changed it to PDF, and later came to GitHub pages form (using markdown and jekyll).
+See [homework 2](https://starliz.github.io/2017/01/29/h2-licenses.html) for details about GitHub pages with markdown and Jekyll.

 Made a commit and tried push it to GitHub, but then I got login request and recalled that there is a way to get rid of it.